google/osv.dev/docs/api.md

 ## OSV API

-**Want a quick example?**
+### Want a quick example?
 Please see the [quickstart](api-quickstart.md).

-**How does the API work?**
+### How does the API work?

 There are three different types of requests that can be made of the API.

+1. Query vulnerabilities for a particular project at a given [commit hash or version](post-v1-query.md).
+2. [Batched query vulnerabilities](post-v1-queryset.md) for given package versions and commit hashes.
+3. Return a `Vulnerability` object for a given [OSV ID](get-v1-vulns.md).

-**Is the API rate limited?**
+### Is the API rate limited?
 Currently there are no limits on the API.

-1. Query vulnerabilities for a particular project at a given [commit or version](post-v1-query.md).
-2. Batched query vulnerabilities for given [package versions and commits](post-v1-queryset.md).
-3. Return a `Vulnerability` object for a given [OSV ID](get-v1-vulns.md).